ivangeorgiev/messageit/README.md

 # messageit
-Message and Event Passing with Python
+Message (Command and Event) passing for Python

 ## Examples